robstoll/atrium/misc/kdoc/packages.md

 ## KDoc of Atrium
 Atrium is built up by different modules.
-The packages shown below contain classes etc. of all modules excluding the one of _atrium-imp-robstoll_ and _atrium-imp-robstoll-lib_.
+The packages shown below contain classes etc. of all modules excluding the one of _atrium-core-robstoll_ and _atrium-core-robstoll-lib_.

 Bundle modules:
-- **atrium-cc-de&#95;CH-robstoll** defines to have a dependency on atrium-api-cc-de&#95;CH, atrium-translations-de&#95;CH and atrium-core-impl-robstoll
+- **atrium-cc-de&#95;CH-robstoll** defines to have a dependency on atrium-api-cc-de&#95;CH, atrium-translations-de&#95;CH and atrium-core-robstoll
 - **atrium-cc-en&#95;UK-robstoll**  defines to have a dependency on
-  atrium-api-cc-en&#95;UK, atrium-translations-en&#95;UK and atrium-core-impl-robstoll
+  atrium-api-cc-en&#95;UK, atrium-translations-en&#95;UK and atrium-core-robstoll
 - **atrium-cc-infix-en&#95;UK-robstoll**  defines to have a dependency on
-  atrium-api-cc-infix-en&#95;UK, atrium-translations-en&#95;UK and atrium-core-impl-robstoll
+  atrium-api-cc-infix-en&#95;UK, atrium-translations-en&#95;UK and atrium-core-robstoll

 API modules:
 - **atrium-api-cc-de&#95;CH** provides an assertion function API in German where the main